ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Version 2.5.0 of DevSecOps Application Lifecycle Management released :   Version 2.5.0 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

-Note: If upgrading from 2.4.3, it is recommended to set the new variable `compliance_pipeline_repo_name` to `compliance-pipelines`, this will prevent the forced replacement of the `compliance-pipelines` tool integration as with what would have happened when upgrading from `2.0.3` to `2.4.3`.
+If upgrading from 2.4.3, it is recommended to set the new variable `compliance_pipeline_repo_name` to `compliance-pipelines`, this will prevent the forced replacement of the `compliance-pipelines` tool integration as with what would have happened when upgrading from `2.0.3` to `2.4.3`.
 Do not set this if upgrading from `2.0.3` to `2.5.0`.
+{: note}

 Note: Upgrading from `2.0.3`.
 An unused Terraform resource of type `random_string` had been previously created using the default settings.
 You will see this being destroyed in the upgrade.

 This release fixes an issue where the `slack-notifications` pipeline property is incorrectly calculated when enabling the Slack tool integration.
 This only applies if the value is not explicitly set in the the pipelines property JSON.

 Note: The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifying the name of the `compliance-pipelines` repository.
 The variable is not used in the default configuration but it causes a forced replacement of the repository integration.
 There is no deletion to the repository itself only the tool integration.

 Support for a private worker tool integration.
 `privateworker_name`,